-F. Contractor's SH&E Training
+E. Contractor's Safety, Health and Environmental Training

-- Contractor shall instruct each employee in the recognition and correction of unsafe acts, behavior and conditions and the regulations applicable to contractor's work environment.
-The employee shall use these instructions to control or eliminate any hazards or other exposure to illness or injury. - 2.
-Contractor shall acquaint each contractor's employees with the safety and emergency equipment available and the procedures to be followed in each type of accident occurrence.

-- 3. At a minimum, each contractor shall be required to conduct weekly safety meetings while on site with contractor personnel and subcontractor's employees.
+- 1. Contractor shall instruct each employee in the recognition and correction of unsafe acts, behavior and conditions and the regulations applicable to Contractor's work environment.
+The employee shall use these instructions to control or eliminate any hazards or other exposure to illness or injury. - Contractor shall acquaint each Contractor's employees with the safety and emergency equipment available and the procedures to be followed in each type of accident occurrence. - 3.
+At a minimum, each Contractor shall be required to conduct weekly safety meetings with Contractor personnel and Subcontractor's employees.
 Minutes shall be kept onsite and submitted to the Contract Coordinator. - 4.
 Contractor shall provide a qualified supervisor who is responsible for maintaining job site safety and environmental compliance during all phases of construction.
 The supervisor shall conduct safety meetings with all personnel weekly, monitor site safety and environmental compliance activities continuously and thoroughly investigate all accidents and near misses.
-Depending on the size and type of project, the supervisor may have other work site responsibilities. - 5.
-All contractor personnel must receive an initial orientation by contractor's supervisor into contractor's safety procedures, Contractor's IIPP, and the requirements of this section. - 6.
-Contractors are responsible for educating their personnel on the requirements of the Federal and California Hazard Communication Right-to-Know law regarding hazardous chemical inventories, SDSs, container labeling, and emergency procedures. - 7.
-Documentation of Federal and California Hazard Communication Right-to-Know employee training is of paramount importance.
-Contractor shall keep complete and have accurate records of contractor's personnel training and attendance.
-This documentation, as well as the hazardous chemical inventory, and any permits, and SDS file, shall be made available upon request by either Buyer's SH&E organization or an inspector from an outside regulatory agency
+Depending on the size and type of project, the supervisor may have other work site responsibilities.

+- 5. All Contractor personnel must receive an initial orientation by Contractor's supervisor into Contractor's safety procedures, Contractor's Injury & Illness Prevention Program, and the requirements of this Section. - 6.
+The Contractor is responsible for educating their personnel on the requirements of the Federal and Arkansas Hazard Communication Right-to-Know law regarding hazardous chemical inventories, MSDS's, container labeling, and emergency procedures. - 7.
+Documentation of Federal and Arkansas Hazard Communication Right-to-Know employee training is of paramount importance.
+Contractor shall keep complete and accurate records of Contractor's personnel training and attendance.
+This documentation as well as the hazardous chemical inventory, and any permits, and MSDS file, shall be ready for audit at any time by either Buyer's SH&E organization or an inspector from an outside regulatory agency.

-G. First Aid and Medical Attention
+F. First Aid and Medical Attention

-- 1. All first aid and medical attention for contractor's workers shall be handled by contractor in accordance with OSHA regulations. - Contractor shall be required to set up a first aid station in compliance with OSHA and state regulations. - 3.
-Contractor shall be responsible for containerizing all bio-hazardous waste in an OSHA compliant manner and sanitizing any contaminated work areas. - a) Buyer will direct contractor where to dispose of the bio-hazardous waste onsite at Aerojet Rocketdyne.
+- 1. All first aid and medical attention for Contractor's workers shall be handled by Contractor in accordance with OSHA regulations. - 2.
+Contractor shall be required to set up a first aid station in compliance with OSHA and State regulations. - 3.
+Contractor shall be responsible for containerizing all bio-hazardous waste in an OSHA compliant manner and sanitizing any contaminated work areas. - a.
+Buyer will direct Contractor where to dispose of the bio-hazardous waste onsite at Aerojet Rocketdyne.

-H. Recording and Reporting of Injuries/Illnesses
+G. Recording and Reporting of Injuries/Illnesses

-- Contractor shall immediately notify Contract Coordinator of all occupational injuries or illnesses that occur to contractor's employees while on Buyer's property and all near-misses that could have led to an injury or illness. - 2.
-Every contractor and subcontractor shall maintain occupational injury and illness records for employees (unless exempted by OSHA) which shall include the following forms: - OSHA 301 Supplementary Record of Occupational Injuries and Illnesses - OSHA 300 Log and Summary of Occupational Injuries and Illnesses. - 3.
-Contractor shall notify Buyer of the name of contractor's employee who will be knowledgeable in the prevention of accidents at the job site, and whose duty will be to report immediately in writing to Buyer all accidents and injuries occurring, including near misses, at the worksite.
-If contractor files an accident report with a public authority, contractor shall provide a copy of the report to Buyer, prior to issuance. - 4.
+- 1. Contractor shall immediately notify Contract Coordinator of all occupational injuries or illnesses that occur to Contractor's employees while on Buyer's property, and all near-misses that could have led to an injury or illness. - 2.
+Every Contractor and Subcontractor shall maintain occupational injury and illness records for employees which shall include the following forms: - a.
+OSHA 301 Supplementary Record of Occupational Injuries and Illnesses. - b.
+OSHA 300 Log and Summary of Occupational Injuries and Illnesses. - 3.
+Contractor shall notify Buyer of the name of Contractor's employee who will be knowledgeable in the prevention of accidents at the job site, and whose duty will be to report immediately in writing to Buyer all accidents and injuries occurring, including near misses, at the worksite.
+If Contractor files an accident report with a public authority, Contractor shall provide a copy of the report to Buyer, prior to issuance. - 4.
 Contractor shall investigate, as a minimum, each accident and near-miss to determine the cause and implement future corrective measures.
-Contractor will present a written copy of its investigation report and corrective action measures to Buyer's SH&E department through the Contract Coordinator, within one working day.
+Contractor will present a written copy of its investigation report and corrective action measures to Buyer's Health & Safety department through the Contract Coordinator, within one working day.